mlnrt/pexip-logs-in-aws/README.md

   - the code for the Lambda functions,
   - a configuration sample file for the AWS CloudWatch Logs Agent which must be installed on the Syslog server,
   - a log metadata file, containing the data structure of all the types of Pexip Infinity logs I have seen in my lab.
 It is used by the Lambda function which creates all the AWS Glue tables and partitions based on the processed log files already stored in S3.
 If some types of logs are missing (and some are for sure, like logs for the integration with Microsoft SfB and Teams, which I do not have in my lab) in this case run the provided Glue Crawler (provisioned through the CloudFormation template) against the corresponding log folder in S3.

+# Using the CloudFormation template

-# What does the CloudFormation template include?
+## What does the template include?
 The CloudFormation template allows you to choose if you want to:
   - process in AWS both the "audit" logs (the OS/process-level application layer logs of the Pexip Infinity servers) and the "support" logs (the higher level application logs, e.g. configuration changes, and communication logs, e.g. SIP, H.323, ICE, REST... communication logs) or just the "support" logs.
   - try to Export the logs after wrangling in S3, to process them in AWS Glue and Athena too, or just use CloudWatch Logs.